Advisors Capital Management LLC Has $215,000 Position in Corning Incorporated (NYSE:GLW)

 Advisors Capital Management LLC boosted its holdings in Corning Incorporated (NYSE:GLW) by 7.3% in the 2nd quarter, HoldingsChannel.com reports.
 The firm owned 5,259 shares of the electronics maker’s stock after acquiring an additional 358 shares during the quarter.
 Advisors Capital Management LLC’s holdings in Corning were worth $215,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Natixis Advisors L.P. grew its position in Corning by 6.7% in the 1st quarter.
-Natixis Advisors L.P. now owns 159,030 shares of the electronics maker’s stock valued at $6,919,000 after purchasing an additional 10,033 shares during the period.
-Grandfield & Dodd LLC grew its position in Corning by 0.8% in the 2nd quarter.
-Grandfield & Dodd LLC now owns 340,161 shares of the electronics maker’s stock valued at $13,910,000 after purchasing an additional 2,724 shares during the period.
-Oppenheimer Asset Management Inc. grew its position in Corning by 3.0% in the 1st quarter.
-Oppenheimer Asset Management Inc. now owns 391,230 shares of the electronics maker’s stock valued at $17,022,000 after purchasing an additional 11,559 shares during the period.
-Holocene Advisors LP grew its position in Corning by 347.7% in the 1st quarter.
-Holocene Advisors LP now owns 2,648,981 shares of the electronics maker’s stock valued at $115,257,000 after purchasing an additional 2,057,360 shares during the period.
-Finally, Yacktman Asset Management LP grew its position in Corning by 1.5% in the 1st quarter.
-Yacktman Asset Management LP now owns 1,204,500 shares of the electronics maker’s stock valued at $52,408,000 after purchasing an additional 18,106 shares during the period.
+A number of other hedge funds and other institutional investors have also bought and sold shares of GLW.
+Natixis Advisors L.P. boosted its holdings in Corning by 6.7% during the 1st quarter.
+Natixis Advisors L.P. now owns 159,030 shares of the electronics maker’s stock worth $6,919,000 after acquiring an additional 10,033 shares during the last quarter.
+Grandfield & Dodd LLC boosted its holdings in Corning by 0.8% during the 2nd quarter.
+Grandfield & Dodd LLC now owns 340,161 shares of the electronics maker’s stock worth $13,910,000 after acquiring an additional 2,724 shares during the last quarter.
+Oppenheimer Asset Management Inc. boosted its holdings in Corning by 3.0% during the 1st quarter.
+Oppenheimer Asset Management Inc. now owns 391,230 shares of the electronics maker’s stock worth $17,022,000 after acquiring an additional 11,559 shares during the last quarter.
+Holocene Advisors LP boosted its holdings in Corning by 347.7% during the 1st quarter.
+Holocene Advisors LP now owns 2,648,981 shares of the electronics maker’s stock worth $115,257,000 after acquiring an additional 2,057,360 shares during the last quarter.
+Finally, Yacktman Asset Management LP boosted its holdings in Corning by 1.5% during the 1st quarter.
+Yacktman Asset Management LP now owns 1,204,500 shares of the electronics maker’s stock worth $52,408,000 after acquiring an additional 18,106 shares during the last quarter.
 57.42% of the stock is owned by institutional investors and hedge funds.

-In other news, Director Roger W. Jr. Ferguson acquired 1,410 shares of the stock in a transaction that occurred on Thursday, June 3rd.
-The shares were acquired at an average cost of $42.50 per share, for a total transaction of $59,925.00.
-Following the purchase, the director now owns 5,518 shares of the company’s stock, valued at approximately $234,515.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, VP Martin J. Curran sold 28,419 shares of the business’s stock in a transaction dated Thursday, August 19th.
-The shares were sold at an average price of $40.89, for a total value of $1,162,052.91.
-The disclosure for this sale can be found here.
-Insiders sold a total of 181,186 shares of company stock worth $7,723,886 over the last 90 days.
-0.48% of the stock is currently owned by company insiders.

-Corning (NYSE:GLW) last issued its quarterly earnings results on Monday, July 26th.
-The electronics maker reported $0.53 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.51 by $0.02.
-The company had revenue of $3.50 billion for the quarter, compared to the consensus estimate of $3.40 billion.
-Corning had a net margin of 13.14% and a return on equity of 22.22%.
-The firm’s quarterly revenue was up 35.4% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.25 EPS.
-As a group, analysts predict that Corning Incorporated will post 2.13 EPS for the current year.
+Corning (NYSE:GLW) last announced its quarterly earnings data on Monday, July 26th.
+The electronics maker reported $0.53 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.51 by $0.02.
+Corning had a return on equity of 22.22% and a net margin of 13.14%.
+The business had revenue of $3.50 billion for the quarter, compared to analysts’ expectations of $3.40 billion.
+During the same period in the previous year, the business posted $0.25 EPS.
+The firm’s quarterly revenue was up 35.4% compared to the same quarter last year.
+Research analysts predict that Corning Incorporated will post 2.13 earnings per share for the current fiscal year.

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 29th.
 Investors of record on Tuesday, August 31st will be paid a $0.24 dividend.
 This represents a $0.96 dividend on an annualized basis and a yield of 2.39%.
 The ex-dividend date is Monday, August 30th.
 Corning’s dividend payout ratio is currently 69.06%.